yamshy/nextflow-pipelines/README.md

 ./scripts/run_local.sh rnaseq
 ```

 The helper script sources `common/versions.env`, pins the release tag, and executes with `-profile test,docker` so contributors can validate changes without extra setup.
 It disables both Wave and Fusion by default.
-Nextflow `25.04.7` is used for most pipelines; ampliseq automatically drops to `23.10.2` to stay compatible with its older Groovy config.
+Nextflow `25.04.7` is used for most pipelines; ampliseq automatically drops to `23.10.2` to stay compatible with its older Groovy config and the legacy short-form flags.
 Outputs land under `runs/<pipeline>-local/`.

 ## How to run on a cluster